meilisearch/documentation/reference/api/search.md

 **Default value**: `"…"`

 Sets a string marking crop boundaries when using the [`attributesToCrop`](#attributes-to-crop) parameter.
 The crop marker will be present on both sides of the crop.

+If `cropMarker` is set to `null` or an empty string, no markers will be included in the returned results.

 Crop markers are only added where content has been actually removed.
 For example, if the cropped text includes the first word of the field value, the crop marker will not be added to the beginning of the cropped result.